bxdoan/bxdoan/README.md

 <div align="center">

-> When you lose sight of your path, listen for the destination in your heart.
+> If you’re gonna insist on gambling and then complain when you lose, you had better work on your game.

-> — Allen Walker —
+> — Hatsu Kominato —

 </div>